IsakMedia/Portfolio2024/readme.md

 the same rules. **.about_box** i suppose. though the image box will include another div with image specific rules and i guess the same with the info-box. so as of right now, i dont really see how one class less makes much difference.

-i wonder if i should make component that is basically a "cell" component. like theres an attribute for like [grid], and if its added you need to include `<mac-cell img="./me.jpg"></max-cell>` and each `<mac-cell>` is placed on a growing 3x^ grid that will scale accordingly. and is given the (new) .about__box class.
+i wonder if i should make component that is basically a "cell" component. like theres an attribute for example [grid], and if its added you need to include `<mac-cell img="./me.jpg"></max-cell>` and each `<mac-cell>` is placed on a growing 3x^ grid that will scale accordingly. and is given the (new) .about__box class.

 ok so now both the image template and the infobox looks the same. the only difference is that one has an img tag in it and the other dont.
 What do i want with my component?